react-native-community/discussions-and-proposals/core-meetings/2018-07-ci-meeting.md

 ## The core discussion

-This month, the group chose to discuss React Native's continuous integration tooling.
+This time, the group chose to discuss React Native's continuous integration tooling.

 The React Native repository has a complex [continuous integration suite](https://circleci.com/gh/facebook/react-native) that automatically tests pull requests and master to help guarantee quality.
 These tests are actually split into five separate suites, ranging from checking for Flow errors to iOS end to end testing.
 CI should give confidence that things are good when merging pull requests and making release candidates.
 Recently though, CI success has been a challenge.
 It's even caused slowdowns in making releases.